INCLUSIVE COMMUNITIES FOR

 WHO WE ARE

-UBC’s Dr. Alison Phinney and Lakehead University’s Dr. Elaine Wiersma partner with community leaders in Vancouver and Thunder Bay on the Building Capacity Project.
-Both sites feature a research team and coordinator paired with a “backbone” community group.
-The backbone group works closely with other community groups, organizations, and people with lived experience to form an interconnected web of support.
-In Vancouver, the Westside Seniors Hub serves as the backbone.
-They’re a highly committed group of volunteer professionals connecting people and organizations, spreading word about program offerings.
-Thunder Bay’s backbone is the North West Dementia Working Group.
-Comprised of passionate volunteers exclusively with lived expertise, the NWDWG is uniquely positioned to listen to, hear, and advocate for people with dementia.
+UBC’s Dr. Alison Phinney and Lakehead University’s Dr. Elaine Wiersma partnered with community leaders in Vancouver and Thunder Bay respectively on the Building Capacity Project.
+Both sites featured a research team and coordinator paired with a “backbone” community group.
+The backbone group worked closely with other community groups, organizations, and people with lived experience to form an interconnected web of support.
+In Vancouver, the Westside Seniors Hub served as the backbone.
+They are a highly committed group of volunteer professionals connecting people and organizations, spreading word about program offerings.
+Thunder Bay’s backbone was the North West Dementia Working Group.
+Comprised of passionate volunteers all living with dementia, the NWDWG was uniquely positioned to listen to, hear, and advocate for people with dementia.

-The two teams distribute seed funds and nurture dementia inclusive opportunities in community.
-They encourage and facilitate new initiatives in their communities.
-Though each site launches from a different place and context, they both engage people with dementia and community organizations in different ways and act as inspiration for other communities across the country.
+The two teams distributed seed funds and nurtured dementia inclusive opportunities in their communities.
+The results were inspiring: though each site launched from a different place and context, they both engaged people with dementia and related community organizations in different ways and acted as inspiration for other communities across the country.
 A rich variety of programs, community ties, and insights about the process emerged in both sites.

 Launched in 2019, the Building Capacity Project was the first collaborative initiative of its kind to be set in motion under the Public Health Agency of Canada’s Dementia Community Investment Strategy.
 The initiative ran through to the end of 2023, at which point we received extended funding to develop an Action Guide based on all that we learned in those four years.

-The Building Capacity Project empowers people and organizations through a unique project approach.
-People living with dementia are united with community organizations positioned to offer engaging programs.
-This project helps these organizations make existing offerings more inclusive for those with lived experience, and spurs them to create new initiatives.
-Programs like these, then, function as stepping stones towards dementia inclusive communities on a broader level.
-Some of the kinds of organizations involved include: recreation centres, church groups, libraries, seniors’ centres and neighbourhood houses.
-The needs and concerns of people living with dementia are always at the heart of everything, as the goal is equal access for all and opportunities for active and meaningful engagement.
+The Building Capacity Project has empowered people and organizations through a unique project approach.
+People living with dementia were united with community organizations positioned to offer engaging programs.
+This project helped the organizations make existing offerings more inclusive for those with lived experience of dementia and spurred them to create new initiatives.
+Programs like these, then, have functioned as stepping stones towards dementia inclusive communities on a broader level.
+Some of the kinds of organizations involved include: recreation centres, church groups, libraries, seniors’ centres, and neighbourhood houses.
+The needs and concerns of people living with dementia are always at the heart of everything, as the goal is equitable access for all and opportunities for active and meaningful engagement.

 COMMUNITY ACTION HIGHLIGHTS

-The Westside Seniors Hub facilitates projects through several unique organizations.
+The Westside Seniors Hub facilitated projects through several unique organizations.
 Examples include:

-a park bench project, which maps out resting places in the community for those with dementia (Dunbar Residents’ Association)
+a park bench project, which mapped out resting places in the community for those with dementia (Dunbar Residents’ Association)

 a buddy program, providing social connection and conversation (Kitsilano Neighbourhood House)